 In Glasgow Gardens, 88.53% of Patients

 This is the percent of patients that received the pneumonia and flu vaccines.
 Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care residents that needed additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
-Many would argue that this is a measure of a resident's well-being.
+This metric measures the percentage of long-term care residents that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.

 Ability to Keep Residents Mobile

-Measures the number of hospitalizations per 1,000 days of patient care.
-Keeping residents out of the hospital is key to maintaining the physical health of patients.
+This datapoint measures the number of hospitalizations per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to the physical health of nursing home patients.

 Short-term Care: Rehospitalizations

 In Glasgow Gardens, 14.68 Percentage of Residents Rehospitalized